 - Contacting doctors about the details of your injuries

-- Answering any and all questions you have about your workers’ comp claim
+- Answering any and all questions you have about your workers’ compensation claim

-- Helping you obtain the medical care that fits the workers’ comp policy requirements
+- Helping you obtain the medical care that fits the workers’ compensation policy requirements

 - Negotiating for a fair settlement from your claim